bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 When adding a new project on the website or initializing a project on your own machine, the [bitrise-init](https://github.com/bitrise-core/bitrise-init) tool iterates through every scanner, calls the scanner interface methods on each of them and collects their outputs.
 Based on these outputs, a basic configuration is generated.

-The possible workflows are described in a scan result model, such as this:
+The possible workflows are described in a scan result model.
+The model consists of:

+* options
+* configs
+* warnings

     options:
       DETECTED_PLATFORM_1: OptionModel